weakish/docs-en/views/realtime-guide-beginner.md

 With the two event handling functions above, Jerry will be able to receive messages from Tom.
 Jerry can send messages to Tom as well, as long as Tom has the same functions on his side.

-Now let’s take a look at the sequence diagram showing how the first message sent from Tom to Jerry is processed:
+Now let's take a look at the sequence diagram showing how the first message sent from Tom to Jerry is processed:

 ```seq
 Tom->Cloud: 1.
 Tom adds Jerry into the conversation